cole-easton/take-home-assessment/documentation.md

 ```

 #### Testing
 Before this fix, the transactions appeared in roughly ascending order.
-After the fix, the appear in descending order, indicating that it worked as intended.
+After the fix, they appear in descending order, indicating that it worked as intended.

 ### Ticket PERF-406: Balance Calculation
 **Priority:** Critical